 This is a paradox, to be sure.
 Neither “man” was fully engaged in an overly active method of saving himself, and neither was making a move to “help” the other.
 Rationally, had the “man” on “the shore” saved the “drowning” person, that “drowning” person could have gone to retrieve medical attention for the “man” suffering from “the disease.”
 Instead, though, both parties were focused on their own predicaments that were basically placed in someone else’s hands.
 Essentially, neither was “help[ing]” the other, proving neither was dependable, but both were dependent on someone else for rescue.

-The notion that neither of these men seemed overly concerned with the other is mirrored in the sparse offering of setting and character details in the lines of the poem.
+The notion that neither of these men seemed overly concerned with the other is mirrored in the sparse offering of setting and character details in the lines of ‘Have a Nice Day’.
 Neither character bothered to know anything beyond the other’s precarious nature by this time, and those details were only relayed out of necessity.
 The “drowning” person called for “help,” thus alerting the other to his predicament, and the “man” on “shore” only shared his information as a reason to not assist.
 This shows self-interest, which was again worse on the one who claimed to have “the disease.”
 The “drowning” person could do nothing beyond “try and stay afloat” without a rescue—assuming he had no means to leave the water—but “the shore” “man” could have “help[ed]” save the other’s life.

 The communication between the two addresses how ridiculous Milligan finds this stand-off of sorts in that the “drowning” person referred to his situation as “not clowning,” which is comical wording, given his predicament.
 In response, as well, the one suffering “the disease” told the “drowning” one to “[b]e patient dear man who is drowning,” which minimizes the danger he truly was in.